ERC725Alliance/erc725.js/docs/getting-started.md

 const erc725 = new ERC725(schemas);
 ```

-### Option 2: connect a contract to fetch + decode data from
+### Option 2: connect to a smart contract to fetch/decode data

-Same as option 1 where you can pass an ERC725Y contract address, an RPC URL and some additional confits (IPFS gateway): **useful to fetch and decode data automatically from a contract deployed on a network**.
+Same as option 1 where you can pass an ERC725Y contract address, an RPC URL and some additional configurations (e.g: IPFS gateway). **Useful to fetch and decode data automatically from a contract deployed on a network**.

 ```js
 import ERC725, { ERC725JSONSchema } from '@erc725/erc725.js';